orenlab/dockerfiles/README.md

 git clone https://github.com/orenlab/dockerfiles.git
 ```

-Then open the Alpine.Dockerfile in your preferred editor and make the necessary changes to the paths and dependencies.
+Then open the Alpine.Dockerfile in your preferred editor and make the necessary changes to the `paths` and `dependencies`.

 ## Usage/Examples

 Dockerfile is configured to use two targets:
-- For a productive system
+- For a `productive` system

 ```bash
 docker --target production build -t name/image:tag .
 ```

-- For development
+- For `development`

 ```bash
 docker --target development build -t name/image:tag .